kshedden/workshops/ds-academy/math_review.md

 ## Basic concepts of probability

+* How do we formalize the notion of an outcome that occurs "at random"?

 * The most basic example is a random outcome that can have only two states, e.g.  flipping a coin.
 We can talk about the "probability of observing a head" and the "probability of observing a tail".